Zatyrus/Parameter-Optimization-for-MINFLUX-Microscopy/README.md

 | **Stickiness (control param.)** | 4                 | 4                      | 4                        |

 # Extended Data Availability
+The raw MINFLUX files in NPY-format as exported from MINFLUX-iMSCPECTOR (commercial version - 16.3.15645-m2205) as well as the raw TIRF image stacks are made available within a Zenodo repository (Data Deposition - Parameter Optimization for MINFLUX Microscopy enabled Single Particle Tracking; doi: [10.5281/zenodo.17153525](https://doi.org/10.5281/zenodo.17153525)).

-Should you require the full data set as exported from the MINFLUX-IMSPECTOR and/or sequence file, please contact the corresponding author.
-The data is stored in a proprietary format and can be made available upon request.
+Should you require access to the relevant MINFLUX-IMSPECTOR MSR-files, please contact B.T.L.V. (bela.vogler@uni-jena.de).
+The data will be made available upon request.